-Strictly speaking, the method by Wibisono, Wilson and Jordan in \cite{WiWiJo16} is based on NAG, but it differs from it.
-Although they consider the previous Lagrangian \eqref{eq:clag-wiwijo} and experiment with it in \cite{BJW,Jo18}, what is proposed in \cite{WiWiJo16} is the scheme.
+Strictly speaking, the method by \citet{WiWiJo16} is based on NAG, but it differs from it.
+Although they consider the previous Lagrangian \eqref{eq:clag-wiwijo} and experiment with it in \citet{BJW,Jo18}, what is proposed in \citet{WiWiJo16} is the 3-phase scheme

 with \(z_0=y_0=x_0\) and where \(\powerp=n-1\), \(f_{\powerp-1}(y;x_k)\) is the \((\powerp-1)\)-th Taylor expansion of \(f\) about \(x_k\) and \(N\) is a constant related to \(D\) and \(\powerp\) that ensures convergence.
 Note that for \(n=3\) (\(\powerp=2\)), the optimization problem \eqref{eq:argminyp} is explicit and reduces to